Chipdelmal/dataPy_CADi/md/python101c.md

 ## Useful functions for collections of data

+In addition to the operations we've seen so far, there are some other common functions that are used

 ### Comprehensions

 Comprehensions are one of the most beloved features in python.
 With them, we can process the elements of a list, tuple or dictionary and return a processed version of their elements.
 The general structure for comprehensions is: